Delany1/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm removes the file betty in the /tmp/my_first_directory
+rmdir removes a directory in another directory